haerphi/LaravelVueJS-Toutdouxlisst/README.md

 ## Setup
 * clone this project
 * move in the toutdouxlisst folder
+* modify/create the file .env (You can copy the file .env.example)
 * composer i
 * npm i
 * php run artisan serve